wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-edge-browser/includes/7-explain-microsoft-edge-insider-channels.md

 Updated on every other release, aligned with even-numbered releases, such as version 94, 96, 98, etc.
   :::column-end:::
   :::column:::
-    New features shipped about every 8 weeks.
+    New features shipped about every eight weeks.
 Security and quality updates ship as needed.

   :::column-end:::